 Although it’s possible to try to force some of the substrate out by giving them warm baths and belly rubs, it’s not guaranteed to work and could even lead to death if not handled in a timely fashion.
 Owners losing their leopard gecko due to impaction complications is not uncommon and might actually be one of the most common ways that they pass away because of how serious it can get.

-If you’d like to know a much, much safer alternative for a substrate that I use that won’t cause impaction, then I recommend checking this type out here on Amazon.
+If you’d like to know a much, much safer alternative for a substrate that I use that won’t cause impaction, then I recommend checking out Eco Earth coconut fiber.
 Also, if you suspect that your leopard gecko may be impacted, I suggest taking a look at this article that I wrote here as well.

 It goes more in-depth about the complications of impaction, how to potentially treat it, and what other substrates you should be avoiding as well.
 It’s easy to pick out the wrong substrate as a beginner, so we want to make sure we’re choosing the right one the first time around to completely avoid any life-threatening complications.

 Low Tank Temperatures

 You might be wondering what the temperature of the tank has to do with why your leopard gecko can’t keep food down, but it actually has a lot do with it believe it or not.
 The reason is that leopard geckos are cold-blooded creatures, and without the right amount of body warmth, they’re unable to effectively process their food.